 When Did The Alleged Sexual Exploitation Occur?

-Joseph Heidesch has been an employee of St. Thomas Aquinas for over twenty-two years.
+Joseph Heidesch has been an employee of St. Thomas Aquinas for over a decade, specifically twenty-two years.
 The federal complaints specify the alleged abuses taking place between 2016 and 2021.
-The choir director was arrested and charged in October of 2021.
+According to the court records, at least two of those incidents occurred in 2019, one of which involved a teenager who could not be identified, boy or girl.
+The choir director was arrested in October 2021.

 What Did Joseph Heidesch Allegedly Do?

-According to the parents of one of the victims, Heidesch directed students to get undressed in an area of his office that had a secret camera.
-The court documents outline a specific instance of a recorded video stored on Heidesch’s computer, where a student was in a state of undress.
+According to the parents of one of the victims, the former choir director would ask students to get undressed in an area of his office that had a secret camera.
+The court documents outline a specific time of a recorded video stored on Heidesch’s computer, where a student was in a state of undress.